Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Riverview has 32 active public transport stops offering a mix of ferry and bus services.
-These stops are served by 20 individual routes, providing a total of 571 weekly passenger trips.
-Residents have excellent transport accessibility, with an average distance of 107 meters to the nearest stop.
-Most residents commute outward from this primarily residential area.
-Car remains the dominant mode of transport at 84%, followed by train at 6% and walking at 5%.
-The average vehicle ownership per dwelling is 1.8, higher than the regional average.
+Riverview has 32 active public transport stops, offering a mix of ferry and bus services.
+These are served by 20 routes, providing 571 weekly passenger trips in total.
+Transport accessibility is high, with residents living an average of 107 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the primary mode of transport at 84%, followed by train at 6% and walking at 5%.
+On average, there are 1.8 vehicles per dwelling, higher than the regional average.

-According to the 2021 Census, a high 65.3% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 81 trips per day across all routes, resulting in approximately 17 weekly trips per individual stop.
+According to the 2021 Census, 65.3% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency averages 81 trips per day across all routes, equating to about 17 weekly trips per stop.

 Frequently Asked Questions - Transport